 Welcome to Rathfarnham Parish Badminton Club.

-The 2016/17 season has just finished in the most wonderful way, to celebrate Rathfarnham Parish Badminton Club been 75 years old, a open tournament followed by a evening celebration was held in May, to which many past members returned to celebrate the clubs history.
+The 2016/17 season finished in the most wonderful way, to celebrate Rathfarnham Parish Badminton Club been 75 years old, a open tournament followed by a evening celebration was held in May, to which many past members returned to celebrate the clubs history.
 For full information please go onto our page on 75th Anniversary.

 The 2017/18 season starts back on 23rd August 2017, we are nearly full already but if interested in applying for a position in the club, please contact us on email@example.com for an application form or log your details under our "contact us" section.